Latvians in the Russian Imperial Army

 Latvian Riflemen Monument in Riga

-It is located in the center of Riga, in the Latvian Riflemen's Square near the Latvian Occupation Museum.
+Located in the center of Riga, on Latvian Riflemen Square near the Latvian Occupation Museum.

-The monument to the Latvian archers was opened in 1971 at the Latvian Archers Square next to the former Latvian Red Archers Museum (tag: Occupation Museum).
-During the Soviet era, the topic was viewed through a narrow prism of the communist regime's ideology.
-The place served to represent Riga and create an idealized story, strengthening the myth of Latvians as fighters of the Soviet power.
+The monument to the Latvian Riflemen was unveiled in 1971 in Latvian Riflemen Square next to the former Latvian Red Riflemen Museum (now the Museum of Occupation).
+During the Soviet era, the topic was viewed through the narrow ideological prism of the communist regime.
+The place served to represent Riga and create an idealized story, reinforcing the myth of Latvians as fighters for Soviet power.

-Light infantry units in the Russian army were called archers.
-In World War 1, Latvian riflemen formations were created to fight against the German army in the homeland.
-They were motivated, dangerous and disciplined fighting units.
-The high level of education and German language skills were useful for reconnaissance and surprise attacks.
-When the Russian Empire collapsed and Germany completely occupied the territory of Latvia, a very large number of Latvian residents went to Russia, where they continued to face the agitation of bigots.
+Light infantry units in the Russian army were called riflemen.
+During World War I, Latvian rifle formations were created to fight against the German army in the homeland.
+They were motivated, dangerous and disciplined combat units.
+The high level of education and knowledge of the German language were useful for reconnaissance and conducting surprise attacks.
+With the collapse of the Russian Empire and the complete occupation of Latvian territory by Germany, a very large number of Latvian residents ended up in Russia, where they continued to face Bolshevik agitation.
 Initially, support for Lenin's ideas and participation in the Russian Civil War grew.
-Disappointment followed later, and most Latvian soldiers turned away from leftist ideas and returned to Latvia.
-The soldiers who remained in Russia were mostly killed in "Stalin's purges" (1936-1938).
-Latvian archers had great merits in the creation of the Latvian state and its army.
+Later, disillusionment followed, and most Latvian soldiers turned away from leftist ideas and returned to Latvia.
+Most of the soldiers who remained in Russia were killed during the "Stalin purges" (1936-1938).
+Latvian riflemen made great contributions to the creation of the Latvian state and its army.

-Today you can see the monument and the adjacent Museum of Occupation.
+Today, you can visit the monument and the adjacent Occupation Museum.

 Memorial stone for Latvian riflemen in Plakanciems

-In Plakanciem, Latvian riflemen won their first victory in the historic night battle of October 29, 1915 - only a week after the 1st Daugavgrīva Latvian riflemen battalion had left Riga and started operations at the front.
-The successful battle of Plakanciems began the heroic struggle of our archers.
-The night attack near the Misa River also had an invaluable moral significance - no one questioned the fighting abilities of the Latvian archers, they quickly became popular and many Latvians from the Russian regiments joined our national units.
+In Plakanciems, the Latvian riflemen won their first victory in the historic night battle of October 29, 1915 – just a week after the 1st Daugavgrīva Latvian Riflemen Battalion had left Riga and started operating at the front.
+With the successful Battle of Plakanciems, the heroic path of our riflemen began.
+The night attack on the Misa River also had an invaluable moral significance – no one doubted the fighting abilities of the Latvian riflemen, they quickly became popular and many Latvians from Russian regiments joined our national units.

-Success in the Battle of Plakanciems was ensured by careful continuous four-day reconnaissance, the sudden attack plan prepared by the commander of the 1st company, Friedrich Briež, and the heroism of our soldiers.
+The success in the Battle of Plakanciems was ensured by careful continuous reconnaissance lasting four days, a surprise attack plan drawn up by the commander of the 1st Company, Fridrihs Briezis, and the heroism of our soldiers.

-The situation at the front at that time was very tense, as German soldiers in several places continued to slowly approach Riga.
-Near Plakanciems, they recently crossed the river Misa and started to set up a front bridge position, deploying the 2nd battalion of the German 376th infantry regiment and 4 machine guns.
+The situation on the front was very tense at that time, as German soldiers slowly continued to approach Riga in several places.
+Near Plakanciems, they had recently crossed the Misa River and begun to establish a bridgehead position, deploying the 2nd Battalion of the German 376th Infantry Regiment and 4 machine guns.

-The attack of the Latvian archers was based on surprise, quick action and coordination of various actions.
-Four hand grenades were issued to each rifleman of the 1st company, 60 soldiers put on their white coats because a thin snow had just fallen.
-When the attackers crept close enough to the German positions, at 22.00 the signal was given and the strike began.
-Both of our machine guns fired at both flanks of the enemy so that the Germans could not bring up reserves.
-Throwing hand grenades, Latvian riflemen quickly stormed the German trenches, Russian artillerymen fired at the bridge over the Misa river and the enemy's main defense line.
+The Latvian riflemen's attack was based on surprise, quick action and coordination of various actions.
+Each rifleman of the 1st company was given four hand grenades, 60 soldiers put on white cloaks, because a thin snow had just fallen.
+When the attackers crept close enough to the German positions, at 22:00 the signal was given and the attack began.
+Both of our machine guns fired at both flanks of the enemy so that the Germans could not attract reserves.
+Throwing hand grenades, the Latvian riflemen quickly stormed the German trenches, Russian artillerymen fired at the bridges of the Misa River and the enemy's main defense line.
 The enemy soldiers were confused - suffering heavy losses, they retreated across the river and left the bridgehead in the hands of the attackers.
 One of our companies had defeated an enemy unit four times larger!

-Latvian archers lost six fallen - Juri Buteniek, Frici Ārmani, Rudolf Hofmani, Kristaps Krūmiņa, Jānis Nauri and Kirijana Šnurov.
-They are all buried in the Riga Brothers' Cemetery.
-Of the eight wounded, two later died - Jāzeps Brūveris (buried in the Pleskodāle cemetery) and Jānis Skuja (buried in the Riga Brothers' cemetery).
-German losses – 31 soldiers killed, 34 captured and 45 wounded.
-The attackers received a machine gun and 35 rifles as trophies.
+The Latvian riflemen lost six fallen soldiers – Juris Butenieks, Frici Ērmanis, Rūdolfs Hofmanis, Kristaps Krūmiņš, Jānis Nauris and Kirijans Šnurovas.
+They were all buried in the Riga Brothers' Cemetery.
+Of the eight wounded, two later died – Jāzeps Brūveris (buried in the Pleskodāle Cemetery) and Jānis Skuja (buried in the Riga Brothers' Cemetery).
+German losses – 31 soldiers killed, 34 taken prisoner and 45 wounded.
+The attackers took a machine gun and 35 rifles as trophies.

-Cemetery of Latvian riflemen killed in the First World War and brothers of soldiers killed in the War of Independence
+The cemetery of the brothers of the Latvian riflemen who fell in World War I and the soldiers who fell in the War of Independence

-Located in Valmiera City (Center) Cemetery, Lillijas Street 7.
+Located in the Valmiera City (Center) Cemetery, Lillijas Street 7.

-A granite obelisk can be seen, the details of which are forged by the sculptor Wilhelm Trey.
+A granite obelisk can be seen, the details of which were forged by sculptor Wilhelm Trey.

 The monument was unveiled on June 22, 1923.
-About 150 soldiers are buried in the brothers' cemetery.
+About 150 soldiers are buried in the fraternal cemetery.

-Several fighters of the First World War and the War of Independence were buried outside the Brothers' Cemetery, including the first dead of the Cēsis Regiment School Company, LKOK Edgars Krieviņš.
+Several fighters of the First World War and the War of Independence are buried in the city cemetery, including the first casualty of the Cēsis Regiment's School Company, LKOK Edgars Krieviņš.

-At present, there are 14 sets of graves of different lengths in the brothers' cemetery, on which 139 white wooden crosses have been erected, but there are no more plaques with the names of the fallen on the crosses.
+Currently, the section of the fraternal cemetery contains 14 groups of graves of various lengths, on which 139 white wooden crosses have been installed, but the plaques with the names of the fallen, which used to be on the crosses, are no longer there.
 One black granite cross has survived.

-During the communist occupation, intensive civil burials were made in the cemetery of the brothers.
-After the restoration of independence in 1994, the plan of burials in the brothers' cemetery was changed, and the cemetery clusters are now established crosswise, only one of which has retained its former orientation.
+During the communist occupation, intensive civilian burials were carried out in the section of the fraternal cemetery.
+After the restoration of independence in 1994, the burial layout in the fraternal cemetery was changed, and the grave groups are now arranged crosswise, with only one retaining its former orientation.

 Related stories